Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Broader justification for style Fisher randomization tests

 \subsection{Validity of the randomization $p$-value for testing bounded nulls}

-Below we study the randomization $\tilde{p}_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_both} for testing bounded nulls, its monotonicity property and its usage for constructing maximum individual effect.
+Below we study the randomization $\tilde{p}_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_both} for testing bounded nulls, its monotonicity property and its usage for constructing confidence intervals for the maximum individual effect.
 We summarize the results in the following theorem and corollary, in parallel with Theorem \ref{thm:null_broader_monotone_control} and Corollary \ref{cor:ci_max_imp_control} in the main paper for the randomization $p$-value $p_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_control}.

 \begin{theorem} If the statistic $t(\cdot, \cdot)$ is effect increasing, then \begin{itemize} \item[(a)] for any constant $\bm{\delta} \in \mathbb{R}^n$, the corresponding randomization $p$-value $\tilde{p}_{\bm{Z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_both} for the sharp null $H_{\bm{\delta}}$ in \eqref{eq:null_delta} is also valid for testing the bounded null $H_{\vecle\bm{\delta}}$ in \eqref{eq:null_less_delta}.
-Specifically, under $H_{\vecle\bm{\delta}}$, $ \Pr(\tilde{p}_{\bm{Z}, \bm{\delta}} \le \alpha ) \le \alpha $ for any $\alpha \in [0,1]$;
+Specifically, under $H_{\vecle\bm{\delta}}$, $ \Pr(\tilde{p}_{\bm{Z}, \bm{\delta}} \le \alpha ) \le \alpha $ for any $\alpha \in (0,1)$;

 \item[(b)] for any possible assignment $\bm{z} \in \mathcal{Z}$, the corresponding randomization $p$-value $\tilde{p}_{\bm{z}, \bm{\delta}}$ in \eqref{eq:p_val_imp_both}, viewed as a function of $\bm{\delta}\in \mathbb{R}^n$, is monotone increasing.
 Specifically, $ \tilde{p}_{\bm{z}, \bm{\delta}} \le \tilde{p}_{\bm{z}, \overline{\bm{\delta}}} $ for any $\bm{\delta} \vecle \overline{\bm{\delta}}$. \end{itemize} \end{theorem}